June 23, 2025 Stocks Directions

 Advertisements

 In contrast, the euro demonstrated a robust performance, surging against the dollar as it tested the 1.0500 level, reaching a three-day high near 1.0490.
-The rebound was supported by technical buying near the 1.0400 mark as well as the eurozone’s relatively strong economic data
+The rebound was supported by technical buying near the 1.0400 mark as well as the eurozone’s relatively strong economic data.
+The selling pressure on the dollar provided additional support for the euro, highlighting a certain resilience in the European economy.
+As traders remain watchful, immediate resistance is eyed around 1.0600, while crucial support is seen at the 1.0400 level.

 Share: